 I usually wear whatever pants and shirt I would normally wear, with a few light to medium size jackets on top.
 Some good combinations include a puffy jacket and a rain jacket for wind blocking.
 Both are great at shedding snow so it doesn’t stick to you.
-Make sure whatever you get will still cover your back if you ride a bike in a more bent over (aggressive) position!
+Make sure whatever you get will still cover your lower back if you ride a bike in a more bent over (aggressive) position!

 Coldest: If it’s really cold or your commute is longer, you may want to get some cycling specific thermal gear like a thermal cycling bib, thermal arm warmers, thermal leg warmers, or just long underwear and other warm base layers (merino wool being the most effective).

 Check out my rain gear guide for what I wear during the rain.